 The result can already be previewed by pressing Space (or the button in the project monitor).
 You will see the Napoli directly followed by a Spoon.
 If the timeline cursor is not at the beginning, the project monitor will start playing somewhere in the middle; you can move it by dragging it either on the timeline ruler or in the project monitor.
 If you prefer keyboard shortcuts, Ctrl + Home does the same for the monitor that is activated.
 (Select the if it is not selected yet before using the shortcut.)

 Now that the clips overlap, the transition can be added.
-This is done either by right-clicking on the upper clip and choosingor, easier, by clicking the green triangle that appears when you hover the mouse over the lower right corner of the Spoon clip.
-The latter, by default, adds a dissolve transition, which is in this case the best idea anyway since the Spoon is not required for playing.
+This is done either by right-clicking on the upper clip and choosingand choose or, easier, by hovering the mouse over the lower right corner of the Spoon clip until the pointing-finger pointer is shown and the message "Click to add composition" appears.
+The latter, by default, adds a wipe transition, which is in this case the best idea anyway since the Spoon is not required for playing.

-The dissolve transitions fades the first clip into the second one.
+The wipe transitions fades the first clip into the second one.
 See also Transition section of the manual.

-Let’s now add the last clip, the Piano, and again apply a dissolve transition.
-When adding it on the first track of the timeline, you need to click on the new clip’s lower left edge to add the transition to the previous clip.
+Let’s now add the last clip, the Piano, and again apply a wipe transition.
+When adding it on the first track of the timeline (track V2), you need to click on the new clip’s lower left edge to add the transition to the previous clip.

-Once the effect has been added, its name will be added to the timeline clip.
+Once the effect has been added, click on an empty part in the timeline and you see its name on the timeline clip.
 It will also be shown in thewidget.

 To get a warm yellow-orange tone on the image, fitting the comfortable evening, blue needs to be reduced and red and green improved.

-The values in the effect stack widget can be changed by using the slider (middle mouse button resets it to the default value), or by entering a value directly by double-clicking the number to the right of the slider.
+The values in the Effect/Composition Stack widget can be changed by using the slider (middle mouse button resets it to the default value), or by entering a value directly by double-clicking the number to the right of the slider.

-Effects can also be added with theicon (framed in the image on the left) in the ; It always refers to the timeline clip that is currently selected.
-By unchecking the checkbox they are temporarily disabled (the settings remain though), this is e.g. useful for effects that require a lot of computing power, so they can be disabled when editing and enabled again for rendering.
+The Effect/Composition Stack widget always refers to the timeline clip that is currently selected.
+Each effect can be temporarily disabled by clicking the eye icon, or all effects for that clip can be disabled using the check box at the top of the Effect/Composition Stack widget (the settings are saved though), this is e.g. useful for effects that require a lot of computing power, so they can be disabled when editing and enabled again for rendering.

 For some effects, like the one used there, it is possible to add keyframes.
 The framed watch icon indicates this.
 Keyframes are used for changing effect parameters over time.
 In our clip this allows us to fade the piano’s colour from a warm evening colour to a cold night colour.

-Make sure the last keyframe is selected in the Effect Stack’s list.
+Make sure the last keyframe is selected in the Properties list.
 Then you are ready to flood the piano with a deep blue.